CSC207-UofT/course-project-gries-fan-club/phase0/crc_walkthrough.md

 The user will enter the console, and be greeted by the home screen.
 Behind the scenes, JChef will create `Loaders` pointed at the source data for ingredients and recipes.
-These loaders, alongside `Storages`, are given to ingredient and recipe `Builders` which create entities to fill up their given storage.
+These loaders, alongside `Storages`, are given to ingredient and recipe `Entities.Builders` which create entities to fill up their given storage.

 Now in the recipe search section, the user can type in a tag for the food, such as ‘gluten-free’.
 This will have a `TagMatcher` created.